 Principles on Climate, Finance and Development

-Differentiated pathways of transition according to national circumstances and priorities, defined nationally.
+Differentiated pathways of transition according to national circumstances and priorities, defined nationally, which should however come together as part of the global effort to meet the goals of the Paris Agreement.

 Fighting poverty is fighting for climate: financing global public goods must not result in the diversion of resources from the poor and LICs.